outerminds/Entia.Unity/README.md

 ___

 # References
 Most of the integration with the Unity game engine is done through what are called _references_.
-These are convenient _MonoBehaviour_ wrappers that act as constructors and visualizers for [**Entia**][entia] elements.
+These are convenient `MonoBehaviour` wrappers that act as constructors and visualizers for [**Entia**][entia] elements.
 After initialization, references are only debug views for what is going on the [**Entia**][entia] side and are not strictly required.
 Other than [`ControllerReference`][wiki/controller] (which is where you define your execution graph), you will never have to define references yourself since the code generator will do all the boilerplate work.

 # Generator
-A lightweight code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine more seamless.
-It generates corresponding [references](#References) for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular _MonoBehaviour_ components.
+A lightweight code generator comes packaged with **Entia.Unity** to make the integration with the Unity game engine seamless.
+It generates corresponding [references](#References) for every [component][wiki/component] and [resource][wiki/resource] that you define such that they can be inspected and adjusted in the editor just like regular `MonoBehaviour` components.
 Additionally, it will generate convenient extensions for your [systems][wiki/system] to simplify their usage.

-Most of the time you will not have to worry about the generator, but it is useful to know that it is triggered when a relevant C# script is imported by the Unity editor.
-It can also be manually triggered using the menu _Entia/Generator/Generate_.
+Most of the time you will not have to worry about the generator, but it is useful to know that it is triggered when a relevant C# script is saved or imported by the Unity editor.
+It can also be manually triggered using the menu _'Entia/Generator/Generate'_.

 The generator uses [Roslyn][roslyn] to run before the Unity compiler does such that it does not depend on the compiled assembly.
 This prevents many typical and unpleasant generator bugs (example: _you delete a type and the Unity compiler can't run because some generated code depends on it and since the generator depends on a successful compilation, it can't run either, forcing you to manually modify generated code_).

-- The generator is smart enough to detect most renaming scenarios and renames the _.meta_ files associated with the generated _MonoBehaviour_ wrappers such that your links will not be lost.
+- The generator is smart enough to detect most renaming scenarios and renames the _.meta_ files associated with the generated `MonoBehaviour` wrappers such that your links will not be lost.
   - Renaming a type through refactor is always detected.
   - Renaming a file is detected.
   - Renaming or changing the `namespace` of a type is detected as long as the file is not renamed at the same time.
-- The generator exists only in the Unity editor and will never encumber your builds._
+- The generator exists only in the Unity editor and will never encumber your builds.